-- In most cases, CGF manifests immediately after birth with the tumors growing, developing, and receding spontaneously.
+- In about half of the cases, CGF manifests immediately after birth with the tumors growing, developing, and receding spontaneously.
 Therefore, a ‘wait and watch’ approach is employed, depending on the size, numbers, location, and kind of tumors, following its diagnosis

-- The most common method of treatment is the surgical removal of the tumor(s)
+- When necessary, the most common method of treatment is a surgical removal of the tumor(s)